If you’ve been watching films to get you through the lockdown and are looking for recommendations, you can’t go wrong with this!

 If you weren’t aware “The Negro Motorist Green Book” was a handbook published in 1936 that provided a list of hotels, boarding houses, taverns, restaurants, service stations and other establishments throughout the United States that served African American patrons.

 As much as racism is unfortunately still a thing today, it’s shocking to me to think that there was such a divide years ago.
-Films like this one, Hidden Figures (2016) and Mississippi Burning (1988) to name but a few, highlight the issues all too well and are a shocking and embarrassing reminder of what things used to be like in some parts of the country.
+Films like this one, Hidden Figures (2016) and Mississippi Burning (1988) to name but a few, highlight the issues all too well and are a shocking and shameful reminder of what things used to be like in some parts of the country.

 Despite the film’s serious subject matter, there’s a surprising amount of excellently placed comedy that balances the tone of the film perfectly.
 It probably shouldn’t come as a surprise that there would be a few laughs taking into account Peter Farrelly’s other films, but the comedy is very different to the silly (yet hilarious) style of he and his brother’s previous movies.